Healthcare system

 Who can access healthcare in the Netherlands?

 The Netherlands requires all Dutch citizens and most expats to register for basic health insurance (basisverzekering).
-It all depends on your sustainable (economic) ties to the country (i.e., ingezetenschap).
+We say most expats, because it all depends on your sustainable (economic) ties to the country (i.e., ingezetenschap).

 Woman sitting at the kitchen table, checking documents.